MicrosoftDocs/appcenter-docs/docs/transition/feedback.md

 # HockeyApp Feedback

-App Center does not support the HockeyApp Feedback functionality.
-Therefore it’s not possible to move feedback data to App Center.
+HockeyApp Feedback data wasn't migrated to App Center.
 In the following we’re laying out ways how you can replicate similar functionality in your app with other tools than HockeyApp.

 ## Microsoft Flow & Azure Boards